ppone/docs/accounting/netsuite.md

 If you are still unable to get your data synced then please contact [support@invoiced.com](mailto:support@invoiced.com) for further assistance.

+## Reseting sync mappings in Netsuite

+You can do a mass update on the invoiced_id in Netsuite to reset the id's.
+This is useful if you cleared the sandbox.

 ### Finding Your NetSuite Account ID

 Your NetSuite account ID is required in order to connect the integration.
 You can obtain your account ID from NetSuite with these steps: